PART 19 — SMALL BUSINESS PROGRAMS

 (c) The Office of Small Business Programs shall review and coordinate in writing on any determination made by the contracting officer that no subcontracting possibilities exist.
 A Determination and Findings (D&F) shall be prepared in accordance with the format entitled “Non-inclusion of SB Subcontracting Plan” located at: https://www.ditco.disa.mil/DITCOContractingTemplates/docs/d_f_-_non_inclusion_of_sb_subcontracting_plan_-_dars_19_705-2.doc”.
 The determination must be approved at a level above the contracting officer and placed in the contract file.

 (d)(7) The contracting officer must obtain the written coordination of the Office of Small Business Programs and the SBA PCR, as applicable, prior to contractually incorporating a subcontracting plan.
+NOTE EXCEPTION: Approved commercial and comprehensive subcontracting plans need not be submitted to the Office of Small Business Programs nor the SBA for coordination as they have already been approved by an authorized government contracting officer.

 (S-90) Procedures for Submission of a Subcontracting Plan for Review: